 The mission and goals of the College are rooted in three principles of institutional identity:

-- As a liberal arts institution, Boricua College’s educational philosophy is that a liberal arts education means mastery of generic intellectual, affective and psychomotor-behavioral skills and abilities, necessary for life-long learning and acquiring the knowledge of the liberal arts and sciences.
-Its curriculum offers students a solid foundation in the concepts and methods of the humanities, social sciences and physical sciences.
+- As a liberal arts institution, Boricua College’s educational philosophy maintains that a liberal arts education means mastery of generic, intellectual, affective and psychomotor-behavioral skills necessary for lifelong learning about the environment.

 That all knowledge about the environment is organized and described through the multiple disciplines of the social sciences, the natural sciences and the humanities.

 That a liberal arts education is essential for participation in a democratic society.